x

 PCOS, Hypo or Hyperthyroidism, menopause and 3-4 months post-partum due to loss of progesterone can result in Hair loss.

-Other reasons for Alopecia or Hair loss?
+Other reasons for Alopecia or hair loss?

 Traction alopecia